 Are you having trouble sleeping because of stress or anxiety?
-Have your sleep problems appeared suddenly or gotten worse since you entered menopause?
+Have your sleep problems or insomnia appeared suddenly or gotten worse since you entered menopause?
 You can find many natural sleep remedies on the market as single supplements or as part of a sleep formula, and one of them is L-theanine.

 What is L-theanine?

 L-theanine is an amino acid that is not produced in the human body and isn’t essential for health.
 However, it is found naturally in black tea, green tea, and mushrooms and is also available in supplement form to help with a variety of health concerns.